Cogniteo/cogniteo.github.io/_pages/idp.md

 ## Roles

 {: .note }
-Platform Engineer is both a Developer and a User of the Internal Developer Platform ("eat your own dog food")
+Platform Engineer is both a Developer and a User of the Internal Developer Platform (according to the principle of: "eat your own dog food")

 <div class="table-container">
   <table>